Welcome to Cafe Stories

 Take a look at the stories by master writers at the bottom of this page.

-Best book recommended for this class:
+Best books recommended for this class:

 "Story Trumps Structure" by Steven James, the definitive text for Organic Writing